Lugribossk/publication-api-experiment/README.md

 ### Coding conventions
 - Properties that start with an underscore are private.
-- Properties are read-only unless specified otherwise.
+- Properties are read-only from outside the class unless specified otherwise.
 - Properties, parameters and return values are non-null unless specified otherwise.

 ### JSLint settings
-- Tolerate: plusplus, vars, nomen.
+- Tolerate: plusplus, vars, nomen
 - Predefined variables: define

 ### RequireJS